 As your pension contributions and retirement benefits are calculated based on your pensionable remuneration in each pay period, any change in your working hours will affect how much contributions you pay and the retirement benefits you receive.

 To see sample calculations on how your pension contributions will change please refer to page 10.

 To see sample calculations on how your retirement benefits may change please refer to page 16.

 What happens if you have two or more pensionable public service employments?

 The Scheme rules state that if you are working in two or more pensionable public service posts, the combined value of the benefits cannot exceed the equivalent of one full-time employment.

 If you are working in two or more pensionable public service jobs at the same time and they do not exceed the normal hours for a full-time job (e.g. 15 hours in one 39 hour full time equivalent position and 15 hours a week in another 39 hour full time equivalent position), your employers can fully calculate the benefits arising from both of your posts.

 However, if you are working in two or more pensionable public service jobs at the same time and you exceed the normal hours for a full-time job (e.g. 30 hours a week in one 39 hour full time equivalent position and 15 hours a week in another 39 hour full time equivalent position), your employer must restrict and adjust your Scheme benefits downwards.

-Transferring benefits from other employments Can I transfer benefits from prior private sector employments?
-The option for a member of the Single Scheme to transfer in benefits from private sector pension schemes or affiliated arrangements is not available at present but may be subject to the making of regulations in the future by the Minister for Public Expenditure and Reform.
+Can I transfer benefits from prior private sector employments?

+The option for a member of the Single Scheme to transfer in benefits from private sector pension schemes or affiliated arrangements will generally be available, subject to certain terms and conditions.
+For most Single Scheme members, the details are set out in Circular 15/2019.

 What happens if I have benefits from prior public service employments?

-If you hold benefits from earlier employments under an earlier Pre-2013 public service pension scheme, you cannot transfer these benefits to the Single Scheme.
-Such benefits remain to be administered separately under your earlier scheme.
-If you hold benefits under the Single Scheme from an earlier Single Scheme employment, you do not need to arrange for a "transfer" of these Single Scheme benefits as it is the same Single Scheme in place across the public service.
+If you hold benefits from earlier employments under an earlier pre-2013 public service pension scheme, you cannot transfer these benefits to the Single Scheme.
+Such benefits remain to be administered separately.
+If you hold deferred benefits under the Single Scheme from an earlier Single Scheme employment, you do not need to arrange for a "transfer" of these Single Scheme benefits.
+This is because the Single Scheme applies across the public service.
 At present, Single Scheme benefits are only consolidated with your latest Single Scheme employer on your death or retirement.
 Otherwise, at this time, the administration of your Single Scheme benefits built up in your earlier employment(s) is the responsibility of your former employer(s).